 Results of using homemade wheat flour on Rotis

-- The whole wheat flour was darker in shade compared to the store brought one and as was the resultant dough.
+- The whole wheat flour was darker in shade compared to the store-bought one and as was the resultant dough.

-- You’ll notice a difference how the dough comes together – it is not difficult but it doesn’t come together as easily as the store-bought ones.
-By that way, I used a stand-in mixer to make my chapati dough.
+- You’ll notice a difference in how the dough comes together – it is not difficult, but it doesn’t come together as easily as the store-bought ones.
+By that way, I use a stand-in mixer to make my chapati dough.

 - Rolling process – It was easy to roll.
 To get tips on how to roll out perfect rotis, check out my post here.

 - Taste difference – The rotis were phenomenal.
 Nothing like any rotis I have tasted before.
 Dare I say, it was even better than the ones I had in India.

 I hope this was helpful to you, and if you want to shoot me a question about WonderMill, leave a comment below.